The Best Errors & Omissions Insurance Companies for 2026

 Contractor general liability policies are similar to other general liability policies that cover bodily injury or property damage claims, but also typically include products-completed operations coverage.
 This additional coverage covers the cost of legal fees and damages for lawsuits arising from completed work.
 For example, if a contractor installed a stair hand railing incorrectly, leading someone to fall and sustain injuries, contractor general liability could cover the costs of a suit.

-Contractor errors and omissions insurance similarly covers claims arising from work performed, but is narrower in the types of claims that can be covered.
-Most frequently, these policies cover financial losses related to the project but not bodily injury or property damage claims.
+Contractor errors and omissions insurance similarly covers claims arising from work performed, but it addresses different categories of risk than general liability.
+While these policies do not cover bodily injury or damage to third-party property, they specifically cover financial losses and property damage to the contractor’s own work or products—claims that are typically excluded under a general liability policy’s ‘Your Work’ provisions.
 For example, if a faulty electrical installation fails and causes a fire, a general liability policy might cover the costs the electrician would owe to the building’s owner for repairing the fire damage, while E&O insurance might cover costs associated with the system itself, including what it will cost the electrician to repair or the reinstallation of wiring and circuits.
 This is why electrician insurance packages usually include both policies.

 How Errors & Omissions Insurance Works